-The University of Aberdeen is pleased to offer School of Law PhD Merit Scholarship.
-The scholarship covers tuition fees for a full-time Home/EU or overseas student starting PhD study on-campus in September 2018.
+The University of Aberdeen is pleased to offer School of Law PhD Merit Scholarship. the program covers tuition fees for a full-time Home/EU or overseas student starting PhD study on-campus in September 2018.

 The University of Aberdeen is a public research university in Aberdeen, Scotland.
 It is an ancient university founded in 1495 when William Elphinstone, Bishop of Aberdeen, petitioned Pope Alexander VI on behalf of James IV, King of Scots to establish King’s College, making it Scotland’s third-oldest university and the fifth-oldest in the English-speaking world.